 A 20-minute walk or short bus ride away is access to the Sapporo Beer Museum.
 Also, consider checking out the Sapporo TV Tower which stands at a whopping 147 meters and is on the way.

 Wander through the museum and learn about the history and process of the beer brewing industry in Japan for free.
 After that, head down to the sampling hall for some beers and snacks.
-The 3 beers on tap are the Sapporo Black Label, Sapporo Classic, and Kaitakushi, which was the very first type of beer made when the brewery was established.
-A sampling set of these 3 goes for 500 yen and comes with snacks of biscuits or cheese.
+The beer tasting set that costs 500 yen includes the traditional Sapporo Beer and Sapporo Beer Black Label.